Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/a1_2_minigame_node_batch_creation/subtaskmap.md

 - 🖐️ `a3_2_taskmaps_batch_creation`
   Builds the planning scaffold (`taskmaps/`) alongside this node constructor.

+- 🧠 `a4_2_link_minigame_meta_recursion_controls`
+  Higher-order integration node that validates, links, and registers the minigame scaffold within the recursive system.

 - 🧠 `a99_2_test_create_minigame`
   Higher-order orchestrator that invokes both hands and validates full recursive cohesion.